Substance Use & Mental Health Research Laboratory

 Mental Health Help-Seeking Among College Athletes.
 To better understand how athletic identity and team culture are related to mental health help-seeking, our lab has partnered with UM Campus Recreation to explore these relationships among club sport athletes.
 This research project assesses the prevalence of mental health problems and treatment among this unique group of college athletes, examining differences by type of sport, level of physical activity, team engagement, and stigma around seeking help for mental health concerns.

 Daily Associations Between Alcohol Use and Work Productivity.
-Using a daily diary study design, our lab is launching a research project in Spring 2021 to test the relationships between alcohol use and work stress, productivity, and engagement among employed young adults.
+Using a daily diary study design, our lab is launching a research project to test the relationships between alcohol use and work stress, productivity, and engagement among employed young adults.
 With participants completing daily assessments for 14 consecutive days, our study will shed light on how daily work stress and success are associated with same-day alcohol use as well as how alcohol use might predict next-day work outcomes.

 Trends in Substance Use and Mental Health Across the First Year in Academia.
-Launching in Fall 2021, this study will assess undergraduate students, graduate students, and faculty members throughout their first year in their new academic role.
+Launching soon, this study will assess undergraduate students, graduate students, and faculty members throughout their first year in their new academic role.
 Using a longitudinal study design, participants will complete monthly assessments examining their mental health, substance use, social support, and academic and work outcomes.
 The goal of this project is to understand how substance use and mental health change across this time period and how they are related to the success of students and faculty as they transition into new roles on college campuses.

 Faculty & Students